fsi-open/doctrine-extensions/doc/uploadable/keymaker.md

 $keymaker = new Entity();
 ```

-You can use it as default keymaker (as described in uploadable documentation), or explicitely per field.
-Either way you can always set `pattern` for keymaker:
+You can use it either as the default keymaker (as described in uploadable documentation),
+or explicitely per field.
+Should you want to, you can provide the `keyPattern`
+parameter directly in the definition.

 ```php
 <?php